 12. Omega-3 For Anxiety And Depression

-Omega-3 has been well studied for its efficacy in treating depression and anxiety, mostly as an additional supplement in conjunction with traditional depression medications.
+Omega-3 has been well studied for its role as part of a plan to address depression and anxiety, mostly as an additional supplement in conjunction with traditional depression medications.

 Since rates of depression are lower in countries where people consume the most seafood, it stands to reason that Omega-3 supplementation in populations that don’t otherwise eat a lot of fish could be beneficial as a depression treatment.